Browsing bathroom pictures for inspiration for your revamp? You're in the right place.

 8. A sophisticated bathroom with classic, Italian style

 Classic and timeless, Arabescato marble with its striking veining embodies Italian elegance at its very best.
-Additional shades of grey on the blind and the wall ceramics bring cohesion to this simple, stylish look.
+Additional shades of gray on the blind and the wall ceramics bring cohesion to this simple, stylish look.

 9. A classic coastal bathroom with artwork

 The classic coastal theme can be extended to the bathroom where painted paneling and a plinth help define the bathing area.